himalalps/ics23-hw/hw1.md

 }
 ```

-## T8

-Is there a negative integer that has identical 2's complement representation and original code in binary (8-bit)?
-If so, what is it?
-(Answer in decimal)

 ## T9

 We've got 2 blackboxes, each of which takes two numbers as input and produces a number as the output.
 The first one is capable of adding, while the second one is capable of multiplying.
 (As shown in Figure 1.10, (a) and (b)) We can combine these blackboxes to calculate $(m+n)\times p$.
 (As shown in Figure 1.10, (c))